-(j) Elective Off-Site ClerkshipsStudents may complete elective clerkships
+(i) Elective Off-Site Clerkships

-Students may complete elective clerkships with providers not employed by Sonoran University with approval from the Division Director of Clinical Education.
+Students may complete elective clerkships with providers not employed by Sonoran University with approval from the Associate Dean of Clinical Education.
 Most elective clerkships are completed in the state of Arizona, but they may be completed out of the state or out of the country.
 A representative from the elective site must submit a completed application and provide supporting documents for approval prior to the scheduling of the clinical clerkship.
 This can be a lengthy process, so students should initiate the application process at least two quarters prior to the beginning of the desired guarter.
 No credit will be assigned to clerkships completed at an unapproved elective clerkship.
 Retroactive credit will not be given to a student for completing an unapproved elective site.
 Students will only earn clinical credit for hours approved by the elective site provider at the time of registration.